 Notwithstanding low financial literacy scores across all ECCU countries, some components of financial literacy saw better results than others.
 For instance, 3 in 5 individuals or 61.6 per cent of respondents achieved the minimum target score for financial behaviour.
-Results deteriorated across the other two components of financial literacy as 1 in 2 individuals or 50.5 per cent of respondents achieved the minimum target score on financial knowledge, and a mere 1 in 5 individuals or 18.8 per cent of respondents achieved the minimum target score on financial knowledge, and a mere 1 in 5 individuals or 18.8 per cent of respondents achieved the minimum target score on financial score on financial attitude.
+Results deteriorated across the other two components of financial literacy as 1 in 2 individuals or 50.5 per cent of respondents achieved the minimum target score on financial knowledge, and a mere 1 in 5 individuals or 18.8 per cent of respondents achieved the minimum target score on financial attitude.
 Across all three components, 8.6 per cent of individuals achieved the minimum target score.